sagaxdotai/SolariDX/README.md

+# Steps for a Successful EC2 Work Session

 Step 1: Get the current DNS host name.

 Step 2: Add the host name to the config file in your .ssh folder.